 - Deep hemangiomas are thick, deep, raised birthmarks that can be pale, skin-colored, red, or blue.
 They often are round in shape and may feel like a sponge.
 Deep hemangiomas may not go away, or they may fade and leave a scar.

 - Compound hemangiomas are a combination of superficial and deep hemangiomas.

 Some hemangiomas disappear completely by 18 months.
 Most hemangiomas disappear or fade by age 9.
 Most children who have hemangiomas have only one.

-Although hemangiomas can appear to be painful or ugly, few need treatment.
-Hemangiomas that grow rapidly or cause problems with sight, breathing, hearing, speech, or movement may need treatment.
+Few hemangiomas need treatment.
+But ones that grow rapidly or cause problems with sight, breathing, hearing, speech, or movement may need treatment.
 For example, babies born with severe hemangiomas that are growing rapidly need to be treated right away.
 And hemangiomas that grow on internal organs such as the stomach, intestines, liver, or kidneys may need treatment.